utilmeta/utilmeta-py/docs/en/tutorials/bmi-calc.md

     meta.ini
 ```

+!!! abstract ""
+	`server.py` is your file with backend code, while `meta.ini` is a config file to store the project meta-data

 ## 2. Basic implementation

-When we open it `server.py`, we can see that there is already a class named `RootAPI`
+Open `server.py`, we can see that there is already a class named `RootAPI`

 ```python
 class RootAPI(api.API):